SecondRicecake/CASM_tmp/Instructions_CASM.md

 ### Modifying the nodes

-Use right-mouse-click.
+Use right-mouse-click after selecting a node.
 The following features will be available:

 * Changing shape of node
 * Changing color of node